HiSpec: Hierarchical Speculative Decoding for LLMs: Conclusion

 \section{Conclusion}

-Speculative decoding is an efficient LLM inference technique that employs a small draft model to speculate tokens with low latency and a larger target model to verifies these draft tokens with high accuracy.
-However, its throughput is severely bottle-necked by the token verification step because it takes significantly longer to verify tokens than generate them.
-Prior works mainly prioritize faster and accurate draft token generation but fail to address the limitations of slow verification.

-In this paper, we propose \textit{\myuline{Hi}erarchical \myuline{Spec}ulative Decoding (\ours{}}), a framework that reduces verification latencies by employing \textit{intermediate verification}.
-The intermediate verifier tentatively accepts draft tokens that it deems correct, and rejects them otherwise.
-The early rejection of inaccurate tokens saves computations, whereas the tentatively accepted token sequence serves as the current context for accelerating the subsequent round of draft token generation. \ours{} employs \textit{early-exit (EE) models} that are explicitly trained so that the hidden states at selected model layers can be interpreted, allowing tokens to skip layer traversal and exit earlier than the final model layer. \ours{} exploits this feature of EE-models for low-overhead intermediate verification because it eliminates training overheads in integrating the intermediate verifier.
-To further improve resource-efficiency, \ours{} proposes mechanisms to reuse key-value caches and hidden states between draft token generation, intermediate verification, and target verification. \ours{} also invokes periodic target verification to ensure that the output sequence produced is consistent with what the target model produces auto-regressively.
-Our evaluations show that~\ours{} improves throughput by 1.28$\times$ on average and up to 2.01$\times$ compared to baseline single-layer speculation methods, consistently outperforming prior works that mainly accelerate token generation. \ours{} is generalizable across both pre-trained and post-training modified EE-models, facilitating seamless widespread adoption.
+The throughput of speculative decoding is severely limited by the long verification latencies.
+We propose \textit{\myuline{Hi}erarchical \myuline{Spec}ulative Decoding (\ours{}}), a framework that addresses this bottleneck by using an intermediate verifier that \textit{tentatively accepts} draft tokens that it deems correct, and rejects them otherwise.
+Early rejection saves redundant computations, whereas tentatively accepted tokens accelerate the next draft generation round.
+To improve resource-efficiency, \ours{} proposes mechanisms to reuse key-value caches and hidden states across all stages. \ours{} also periodically invokes target verification to ensure output consistency with the target model. \ours{} improves throughput by 1.28$\times$ on average and up to 2.01$\times$ compared to baseline single-layer speculation methods and generalizes across both pre-trained and post-training modified EE-models.